marcodallavecchia/guidetoquantitativeFRET/README.md

-# A personal unpeer-reviewed guide to quantitative FRET
+# A personal unpeer-reviewed guide to quantitative FRET imaging

+## Content
+1. _A guide to quantitative FRET imaging_ -> raw (.tm) and compiled (.pdf) files
+2. _fret_correction_classes.py_ -> a python file containing all classes with methods I wrote for the spectral correction I describe in the letter

 ## Brief intro
 I wrote this small guide during my Ph.D. while I was developing some Python code to spectrally correct FRET data I measured in order to obtain accurate and objective FRET efficiencies from fluorescence images taking into account the optics used during imaging.